benintw/Transformer_demo/README.md

 Below is an example of how the application displays the input and output shapes and training progress:

 ![Transformer Architecture](model.png)
+Figure adapted from "Attention is All You Need" (Vaswani et al., 2017)

 ![Example Screenshot](image.png)